bixcl/PicoCTF-Flags/README.md

 20- Local Authority : picoCTF{j5_15_7r4n5p4r3n7_05df90c8} : enter random values than inspect the js file and you will get the id and pass <br>
 21- keygenme-py : picoCTF{1n_7h3_|<3y_of_01582419} : this one is hard, you can search the internet <br>
 22- tunn3l v1s10n : picoCTF{qu1t3_a_v13w_2020} <br>
-    i- know that this is a bmp file by doing exiftool <br>
+    --- know that this is a bmp file by doing exiftool <br>
-    ii- its not opening becouse the file is currepted <br>
+    --- its not opening becouse the file is currepted <br>
-    iii- try to fix the hex of the file by open it in < https://hexed.it/ > then comper the hex header with another image to fix it <br>
+    --- try to fix the hex of the file by open it in < https://hexed.it/ > then comper the hex header with another image to fix it <br>
-    iv-after that you can open the image in photopea < https://www.photopea.com/ > becouse it can open this type of file even the currepted file that we start with <br><br>
+    --- after that you can open the image in photopea < https://www.photopea.com/ > becouse it can open this type of file even the currepted file that we start with <br><br>
 23- Get aHEAD : picoCTF{r3j3ct_th3_du4l1ty_2e5ba39f} : <br>
-    i- use burb suite <br>
+    --- use burb suite <br>
-    ii- go to proxy and press open then a braowser will show up <past the link there> and go back burb suite <br>
+    --- go to proxy and press open then a braowser will show up <past the link there> and go back burb suite <br>
-    iii- from proxy page you will have new thing called get or post of something like that <br>
+    --- from proxy page you will have new thing called get or post of something like that <br>
-    iv- press right-click on that and then send to repeater <br>
+    --- press right-click on that and then send to repeater <br>
-    v- from repeater page change the POST to >> HEAD <br>
+    --- from repeater page change the POST to >> HEAD <br>
-    vi- then press send <br>
+    --- then press send <br>
-    vii- you will have teh flag <br><br>
+    --- you will have teh flag <br><br>
 24- pw crack 1 : picoCTF{545h_r1ng1ng_1b2fd683} : <br>
-    i- open the python file <br>
+    --- open the python file <br>
-    ii- read the code and you will find the password = **8713** <br>
+    --- read the code and you will find the password = **8713** <br>
-    iii- copy the password and run the python program using <br>
+    --- copy the password and run the python program using <br>
 ```bash
 python3 level1.py level1.flag.txt.enc
 ```
 <br>
 25- pw crack 2 : picoCTF{tr45h_51ng1ng_9701e681} : <br>
-    i- open the python file <br>
+    --- open the python file <br>
-    ii- read the code and you will find if statement to **chr** function copy all the **chr** and print it <br>
+    --- read the code and you will find if statement to **chr** function copy all the **chr** and print it <br>
-    iii- the output will be **4ec9** <br>
+    --- the output will be **4ec9** <br>
-    iv- copy the password and run the python program using
+    --- copy the password and run the python program using

 ```bash
 python3 level2.py level2.flag.txt.enc